 The Masters of Instruction degree is a 31 credit hour program for practicing teachers with a portfolio capstone experience.
-The program strengthens teachers' capacity to study and improve their own practice and supports application for National Board Certification.
-A concentration in School Library Media and a specialization in Educational Technology are available through this program by completing designated coursework in either of these areas.
+The program strengthens teachers' capacity to study and improve their own practice and supports application for National Board Certification A concentration in School Library Media and a specialization in Educational Technology are available through this program by completing designated coursework in either of these areas.

-REQUIREMENTS FOR ADMISSION TO THE M.J.
+REQUIREMENTS FOR ADMISSION TO THE M.I.
 PROGRAM

-- 1. Evidence of current employment as a teacher. - 2.
+- 1 Evidence of current employment as a teacher - 2.
 Three letters of recommendation.
-These must include an evaluation of the applicant's instructional competencies, personal characteristics, and attitudes toward teaching. - 3.
-A complete program application including a statement of professional goals with a supervisor's signature indicating that the supervisor agrees that the goals specified are reasonable for this applicant and will improve the quality of instruction in the applicant's classroom. - 4.
+These must include an evalua- - tion of the applicant's instructional competencies, personal char- - acteristics, and attitudes toward teaching. - 3.
+A statement of professional goals with a supervisor's signature indicating that the supervisor agrees that the goals specified are reasonable for this applicant and will improve the quality of - instruction in the applicant's classroom. - 4.
 A 2.5 undergraduate GPA.